locpk/IMP/README.md

 			So be SURE to install every runtime before compiling or kicking off the program, if not it will crash abnormally.

-			A zipped SETUP can be downloaded at:
-			The SETUP will automatically download needed runtime if the user computer doesn't have.
+			A zipped SETUP can be downloaded at:(RC 1.1.0.11) The SETUP will automatically download needed runtime if the user computer doesn't have.
 IMP